Coastal Conversations Radio Program

 Coastal Conversations is a public affairs program that explores current issues facing Maine’s coastal communities through conversations with people who live, work, and play on our coast.
 From fisheries to tourism, from energy to environment, from economy to ecology, Coastal Conversations goes beyond the social media sound bites, probing deeply into complex issues facing our coast and the creative solutions Maine people are using to solve them.

-Tune in to WERU Community Radio (89.9 in Blue Hill and 99.9 in Bangor) in our new 4:00 to 5:00 PM time slot on the fourth Friday of each month, and streaming live online at WERU.org.
+Tune in to WERU Community Radio (89.9 FM in Blue Hill and streaming online at WERU.org) from 4:00 to 4:30 PM on the fourth Friday of each month.

 Audio archives (podcasts) of past shows, studio guest lists, and more, are available by show topic below.
 Podcasts are also available at http://archives.weru.org/category/coastal-conversations/